reTHINK-project/dev-runtime-core/docs/evaluation/readme.md

 *	Identity Assertions contained in the body of incoming messages are correctly validated by the IDP
 * Communication between two hyperties is encrypted with tokens generated from the IdP Proxies.

-Data Synchronisation
+Data Synchronisation:

 * Reporter creates a new object and invites one or more Observers
 * Observer subscribes an existing object
 * The object handled by the Observer is synchronised with the changes performed by the Reporter

-Address reusage and data objects resume
+Address reusage and data objects resume:

 * Address allocated to hyperty is reused between sessions
 * Address allocated to data objects are reused between sessions
 * Data Objects created by Reporters are resumed between sessions
 * Data Objects subscribed by Observers are resumed between sessions

 #### Non-Functional Metrics